Zhong Lin Wang: Science and technology of nanogenerators

-Wang invented piezoelectric nanogenerators in 2006, for generating electricity from tiny mechanical energy offered by ZnO nanowire arrays.
+Wang worked on piezoelectric nanogenerators in 2006, for generating electricity from mechanical energy using ZnO nanowire arrays.

 Before the invention of triboelectric nanogenerators (TENGs) by Wang in 2011, mechanical energy harvesting mainly relied on the electromagnetic generator (EMG) invented by Faraday in 1831.
 The EMG is most efficient for high-frequency mechanical motions, such as more than 10–60 Hz.
 The TENGs have advantages over EMG in harvesting low-frequency mechanical energy from the environment.
 The energy conversion efficiency based on TENG can reach 50-85%.
 The maximum output power density obtained so far is up to 500 W/m^{2}.

 Hybrid cell.
 Wang introduced the hybrid cell in 2009 for simultaneously harvesting two or more different types of energy, such as solar and mechanical energy.

 Pyroelectric nanogenerator.
 In 2012, based on the pyroelectric effect, Wang invented the pyroelectric nanogenerator.

 Blue energy.
 In 2014, Wang proposed the idea of blue energy, in which using millions of TENG units to form a TENG network floating on water surface for large-scale wave energy harvesting.
 If one TENG unit can generate a power of 10 mW, the total power for the area equal to the size of Georgia state and 10 m depth of water is theoretically predicted to be 16 TW, which can meet the energy needs of the world.

 Theory of nanogenerators from the Maxwell's displacement current.
 In 1861, Maxwell proposed the term ε𝜕𝑬/𝜕𝑡 as the Maxwell's displacement current.
 Wang suggested adding an additional term 𝜕𝑃𝑠/𝜕𝑡 into the Maxwell's displacement current for the cases when the surface polarization is present.
 Recently, Wang has proposed expanding Maxwell's equations for moving charged media.

 Origins of contact electrification.
 Wang has argued that electron transfer between atoms/molecules in contact electrification is due to electron cloud overlap (or wave function overlap) between the repulsive region, because interatomic potial barrier can be reduced.
 Then, a hybrid layer model has been proposed to reveal the formation process of electric double layer between liquid and solid.
 The photon emission due to interface electron transfer and transition has been observed, resulting in the birth of the contact-electrification induced emission spectroscopy (CEIIS).
 Furthermore, the electron transfer between liquid and solid surfaces can be used for contact-electro catalysis (CEC).

 Energy for the new era and high entropy energy.
 Wang proposed the idea of "energy for the new era" in 2017 to distinguish the distributed energy sources from the well-known new energy.
 Recently, Wang studied the entropy theory of energy distribution and utilization for the era of internet of things.
 The "ordered" energy transmitted from power plants is used to solve the "ordered" applications for fixed sites and part of "disordered" distributed power applications, while the "disordered" energy harvested from the environment is mainly to solve distributed applications.